MarkAlanJones/TwinklyWPF/README.md

 Note that when powered on the lights return to the last mode that was active (usually movie).
 If you set the timer to turn them off - and then power them off, they will start up in off mode.
 The current time is not maintained when powered off. (wi-fi settings and MQTT settings are maintained)

-Configuring the MQTT broker is not possible ?
-It's purpose seems to just report back the light's that are active to Ledworks

 ## About the GUI
 ![GitHub Logo](TwinklyWPF_screenshot2.png)